namoopsoo/namoopsoo.github.io/content/note/2026-04-27-fall-into-place.md

 Jordan Peterson is known for telling in his Harvard series hiw story arcs of the hero' journey are common in mythology.
 And perhaps often tells the  story of how Abraham finds purpose through adventure .
 He emphasizes also I think well maybe it was in his Jubilee Surrounded episode, that the divine as with Abraham can really be the one true purpose.

-Finding meaning is probably the most heavily written about topic out there and I think Jordan did at least a good job convincing me , lyterally by reciting the dictionary of what it means to focus, that you cant have more than one purpose or else you are not "focusing".
+Finding meaning is probably the most heavily written about topic out there and I think Jordan did at least a good job convincing me , literally by reciting the dictionary of what it means to focus, that you cant have more than one purpose or else you are not "focusing".
 And focus is what gives you true clarity, like Marty's clarity, even if you dont get to predict where your journey ultimately takes you; that is the power of adventure!, it gives you a destination and a compass but no map!

 # references
 1. https://michal.piekarczyk.xyz/note/2026-02-13-what-ends-up/